 As I love Caprese salad so much, I thought that it would be a good idea to toss in some pasta and turn it into a filling main dish rather than just a salad.

 Start by roasting the cherry tomatoes in a deep baking dish.
 Toss the tomatoes with a drizzle of extra virgin olive oil, minced or crushed garlic, ground black pepper, and salt.

 Meanwhile, cook the pasta according to the package instructions.
 Use short pasta.

 When the cherry tomatoes start to pop or collapse, take the baking dish out of the oven.

-Drain the pasta, and add it to the baking dish along with baby spinach leaves and basil pesto (either homemade or store bought).
+Drain the pasta, and add it to the baking dish along with baby spinach leaves and homemade basil pesto.

 Gently toss the pasta with the spinach, pesto, and roasted cherry tomatoes until combined.
 Put back in the oven and bake for 3 minutes.

 Now it’s time to add the mozzarella cheese.
 Arrange pieces or slices of the mozzarella on the top of the baking dish and bake for 3 minutes until just melted (the cheese will start bubbling).